It’s Monday…What Are You Reading? is hosted by Kathryn at Book Date. Please visit her blog to link up and join the fun!

 What I Bought Last Week (4)

 Last week, I bought ‘Wait For It‘ by Mariana Zapata.
-Two of her previous books are on my all-time favourites list: ‘The Wall of Winnipeg and Me‘ and ‘Kulti‘ (the star of last week’s That’s What He Said Thursday).
+Two of her previous books are on my all-time favourites list: ‘The Wall of Winnipeg and Me‘ and ‘Kulti‘.
 I took a chance on two authors I’d never read anything else by: ‘The Opposite of You‘ by Rachel Higginson (see below) and ‘Hold Me Down‘ by Sara Taylor Woods.
 Finally, I got ‘Bombshell‘ by CD Reiss for 99p as part of the Amazon Kindle First program.

 What I’m Going to Read Next